Code-Institute-Submissions/user-centric-project-bg/README.md

      -Test Script

 ## Features
-The Header and Footer will be consistent for all pages.
+The Header and Footer will be consistent for all pages.<br/>
-    Home Page - will contain an 'About Us' section and summary of the key features of this website Appointment Page - will display an image and a form to be completed Prescription Page - will display an image and a form to be completed Contact Us Page - will also display an image and a contact form
+    Home Page - will contain an 'About Us' section and summary of the key features of this website<br/>
+    Appointment Page - will display an image and a form to be completed<br/>
+    Prescription Page - will display an image and a form to be completed<br/>
+    Contact Us Page - will also display an image and a contact form<br/>

 ## Existing Features
     • Feature 1 - clicking on the logo will bring you back to the homepage